ginnypx1/IntoTheDalek/README.md

 Start the Tardis, sit back and enjoy.

+## Technical Information

+The "Into the Dalek" iOS app has been updated for Swift 4.0 and iOS 11.
+It has both unit and UI tests integrated, as well as VoiceOver and Dynamic Text accessibility support.

 ** Improvements

 Original art needs to be loaded into both the web and iOS versions of "Into the Dalek".